0ss/cXSS/README.md

 You need to **install** first
 https://github.com/tomnomnom/qsreplace

-#### the script expect a file to read from.
-Add the links you want to test on the file each link in seperater line.
+#### the script expects a file to read from.
+Add the links you want to test on the file, each link in seperated line.
 ##### for example

 https://example.com/file?description=helloworld